-- Graphics depicting disease characteristics, such as levels of contagiousness and typical disease timelines
+- Updated graphics depicting disease characteristics, such as levels of contagiousness and typical disease timelines

-- A place to save questions for the next doctor’s visit
+- A place to record notes or questions for the next doctor’s visit

-- Links to other VEC resources, like booklets and Q&A sheets
+- Links to a variety of online resources, including booklets and Q&A sheets

 About the Vaccine Education Center

-The Vaccine Education Center (VEC) at The Children's Hospital of Philadelphia was established in October 2000 with the goal of providing scientifically accurate and up-to-date information about vaccines and the diseases they prevent to both parents and health professionals.
+The Vaccine Education Center (VEC) at Children's Hospital of Philadelphia was established in October 2000 with the goal of providing scientifically accurate and up-to-date information about vaccines and the diseases they prevent to the public and health professionals.
 The Center offers numerous resources, including websites, videos, e-newsletters, informational tear sheets, webinars and speakers programs, all of which provide information that dispels common misconceptions and misinformation about vaccines.

 About the Communicator Awards

 The Communicator Awards is the leading international awards program honoring creative excellence for communication professionals.
-Founded by communication professionals more than a decade ago, the Communicator Awards is an annual competition honoring the best in advertising, corporate communications, public relations and identity work for print, video, interactive and audio.
-This year’s Communicator Awards received thousands of entries from companies and agencies of all sizes, making it one of the largest awards of its kind in the world.
+Founded over a decade ago, The Communicator Awards is an annual competition honoring the best in advertising, corporate communications, public relations and identity work for print, video, interactive and audio.
+The 26th Annual Communicator Awards received over 6,000 entries from ad agencies, interactive agencies, production firms, in-house creative professionals, graphic designers, design firms, and public relations firms.